EXPLAINER: The story of Juneteenth, the new federal holiday - WTMJ

 The celebration started with the freed slaves of Galveston, Texas.
 Although the Emancipation Proclamation freed the slaves in the South in 1863, it could not be enforced in many places until after the end of the Civil War in 1865.

-Laura Smalley, freed from a plantation near Bellville, Texas, remembered in a 1941 interview that her former master had gone to fight in the Civil War and came home without telling his slaves what had happened.
+Laura Smalley, freed from a plantation near Bellville, Texas, remembered in a 1941 interview that the man she referred to as “old master” had gone to fight in the Civil War and came home without telling the people he enslaved what had happened.

 “Old master didn’t tell, you know, they was free,” Smalley said at the time.
 “I think now they say they worked them, six months after that.
 Six months.
 And turn them loose on the 19th of June.
 That’s why, you know, we celebrate that day.”